omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/step2b.png">

-You can also open separate output windows for *tic* and *toc* by right-clicking on their icons and choosing <i>Component log</i> from the menu.
+You can also open separate output windows for *tic* and *toc* by right-clicking on their icons and choosing *Component log* from the menu.
 This feature will be useful when you have a large model ("fast scrolling logs syndrome") and you're interested only in the log messages of specific module.